pminina01/readthedocs/File-target.md

 Possible values:
   * Rolling - Rolling style numbering (the most recent is always #0 then #1, ..., #N.
   * Sequence - Sequence style numbering.
 The most recent archive has the highest number.
   * Date - Date style numbering.
-The date is formatted according to the value of _archiveDateFormat_.
+The date is formatted according to the value of _archiveDateFormat_. **Warning: combining this mode with _archiveAboveSize_ is not supported.
+Archive files are not merged.  **
-  * DateAndSequence -Combination of _Date_ and _Sequence_ .Archives will be stamped with the prior period (Year, Month, Day) datetime.
+  * DateAndSequence - Combination of _Date_ and _Sequence_ .Archives will be stamped with the prior period (Year, Month, Day) datetime.
      The most recent archive has the highest number (in combination with the date).
 The date is formatted according to the value of _archiveDateFormat_.

 See [Archive Numbering Examples](#archive-numbering-examples)